Cancer Australia acknowledges the significant input and valuable advice extended to the agency by strategic and tumour specific advisory groups.

 The Breast Cancer Advisory Group provides expert advice on the prioritisation, development and implementation of Cancer Australia’s breast cancer initiatives; coordinated, multidisciplinary and patient-centred approaches to breast cancer care; and identification of gaps and barriers in the provision of best practice cancer care.

 The group is chaired by Associate Professor Bruce Mann. who commenced as Chair in July 2015.

 Gynecological Cancer Advisory Group

 The role of the Gynecological Cancer Advisory Group is to identify and advise on best practice initiatives, barriers, opportunities, strategies and actions relating to issues of national relevance to gynecological cancers.
 The group also identifies ways in which Cancer Australia can work effectively with all stakeholders including consumers, cancer organisations and professional groups to determine approaches in each of these areas to lessen the impact of gynecological cancers in Australia.

-The group is chaired by A/Professor Peter Grant who commenced as Chair in November 2014.
+The group is chaired by Professor Michael Quinn AM who commenced as Chair in November 2016.